 - Gender.
 CFS happens up to 2 to 4 times more often in women than in men.

 - Age.
-CFS commonly affects middle-aged people, but people of any age can get it.
+CFS often affects middle-aged people.
+But people of any age can get it.

 What are the symptoms of chronic fatigue syndrome?

 Symptoms of CFS often mimic the flu.
-These are the most common symptoms.
-But symptoms may occur a bit different in each person.
+Below are the most common symptoms.
+But these symptoms may be a bit different for each person:

 - Sensitivity to light